isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Set Operations
 ==============

-Clicking the **Set Operations** button brings you to a screen where you can create new cohorts new cohorts from two or more existing cohorts using the union, intersection or complement operations.
+Clicking the **Set Operations** button displays a **New Cohort** screen where you can create new cohorts from two or more existing cohorts using the union, intersection or complement operations.
+The Set Operations button will only be available if at least two cohorts are selected on the **Cohorts** screen.

-To activate the set operations button, you must have at least one cohort selected in your "Cohorts" page.
-Upon clicking the "Set Operations" button, a dialogue box will appear.
-Now you may do one of the following:

-* Enter a name for the new cohort you’re about to create.
-* Select a set operation.
+On the **New Cohort** screen, enter a name for the new cohort and select a set operation.
-* Edit cohorts to be used in the operation.
-* Add A Cohort

 The intersect and union operations can take any number of cohorts and in any order.
-The complement operation requires that there be a base cohort, from which the other cohorts will be subtracted from.
+The complement operation requires that there is a base cohort, from which the other cohorts will be subtracted.

+Click **Okay** to complete the set operation and create the new cohort.

-**Note:** To combine the User uploaded data and the ISB-CGC data, use the Set Operations function.
+Note: To combine the user uploaded data and the ISB-CGC data, use the Set Operations function.
 This is possible since the list of barcodes is what is used to create the set operation.
 For example, to make a cohort of user data samples and ISB-CGC curated samples, Set Union must be used, and to filter user data which is an extension of TCGA or TARGET samples, Set Intersection must be used.

 The figure below shows what the results of the set operations will be (represented by I for Intersect, U for Union, and C for Complement).
 There are two types of sets shown, those that overlap (on the left) and those that are nested (on the right).
 For the last row (complement operations), the "Subtracted" area is removed from the "Base" area to result in the Complement (C).